GowthertG/fuckitGnome_42/README.md

 | Close window       | Mod + Shift + c                        |
 | Layout change      | Mod + t / f / m                        |

-Absolutely — here’s a version that **stands out clearly** and fits your README style:

 ---

 ## ⚠️ Important Tips for Using fuckitGnome\_42